 Codie Rouleau, PhD, R.Psych

 Codie Rouleau is an Adjunct Assistant Professor in Psychology at the University of Calgary and clinical health psychologist at TotalCardiology Rehabilitation.
 She also shares an adjunct appointment with the University of Illinois at Chicago Department of Physical Therapy where she routinely contributes to the Healthspan Advisory Board and teaches behaviour change counseling to graduate students in health-related fields.
 Her doctoral research was completed under the supervision of Dr. Campbell and focused on the evaluation of a novel motivational intervention to promote adherence to cardiac rehabilitation exercise training.
-In her current role as chair of the TotalCardiology Research Network, Dr. Rouleau has maintained a program of clinical research focused on biopsychosocial aspects of cardiovascular disease as well as the optimization of behavioural interventions for chronic disease management.
+In her current role as chair of the TotalCardiology Research Network, Dr. Rouleau maintains a program of clinical research focused on biopsychosocial aspects of cardiovascular disease as well as the optimization of behavioural interventions for chronic disease management.

 Research focus: Cardiac rehabilitation, health behaviour change, cardiac psychology